Official Development Assistance (ODA) Data

 Sectoral Priorities

-Sustaining Portugal's commitment to the social goals of the 2030 Agenda, the largest share of sectoral ODA goes to the "Social Infrastructure and Services" grouping (Education, Health, Population and Reproductive Health, Water and Sanitation, Government and Civil Society, Other Social Infrastructure and Services), which has concentrated an average of 78% of bilateral ODA in recent years.
+Portugal's commitment to the social goals of the 2030 Agenda has resulted in the largest share of sectoral ODA being allocated to the “Social Infrastructure and Services” grouping (Education, Health, Population and Reproductive Health, Water and Sanitation, Government and Civil Society, Other Social Infrastructure and Services), which has concentrated an average of 84% of bilateral ODA in recent years.

-The "Non Sector Allocable" grouping, which includes general components such as program aid, debt-related actions, humanitarian aid or support for refugees, accounted for 14%, as a result of the use of credit lines/concessional loans by some partner countries, but also due to the increase in support granted to refugees and humanitarian assistance.
+The “Non-Sector Allocable” group, which includes general categories such as program aid, debt-related actions, humanitarian assistance or aid for refugees, represents 10%, as a result of the use of concessional loans by some partner countries, but also due to the increase in support for refugees and humanitarian aid.

 Multilateral ODA